sakshambista11/nba-prediction-engine-app/README.md

-# 🏀 NBA Win Probability AI
+# 🏀 NBA Prediction Engine

 This repository contains an end-to-end machine learning web app that predicts NBA game outcomes and lets you simulate custom 5v5 matchups.
 It uses an XGBoost classifier trained on historical NBA games and pulls active-season data for the interactive features.